Yoga >> Breathing Exercises >> Abdominal Breathing

-Abdominal Breathing Techniques Of Yoga
+Abdominal Breathing Techniques in Yoga

 Breathing is a natural process, but recent studies reveal a very important fact.
 People who tend to breath in a better way are able to overcome stress, exhaustion, and even endure asthma attacks.
 Breathing is all about exchanging carbon dioxide with oxygen.
-The amount of oxygen entering the body depends on the depth of the breath.
-Consequently, a deeper breath supplies your body with more oxygen and this nourishes your muscles and brain.

 In cases of stress and fear, the adrenaline secreted tends to constrict the airway passages leading to shorter and shallower breaths.
 This results in an insufficient amount of oxygen entering the body and the accumulation of carbon dioxide inside your lungs.
 If you are keen to be able to think better in situations of stress or fear, then you may want to know more about abdominal breathing yoga.